INOVA-Technology/Conquest/README.md

 * - make better names && descriptions for rooms
 * - make function that replaces stuff like east with e
 * - have at least 50 different rooms
-* - make the forest more maze like
 * - add directions like nw
 * - add support for multi word items
 * - add some kind of plot